 Watch the mechanism of disease video to learn more about the underlying sources of ITP

-In ITP, autoreactive B cells produce autoantibodies that target platelets for destruction by macrophages and impair megakaryocyte maturation, which then inhibits platelet production.
-Autoantibodies may also destroy platelets through other mechanisms.1,2
+In ITP, immune dysregulation lowers platelet counts through multiple pathways.
+Autoreactive B cells produce autoantibodies that target platelets for destruction by macrophages and impair megakaryocyte maturation, reducing platelet production.
+Autoantibodies may also destroy platelets through other mechanisms.2-4

 Adapted from Kashiwagi H, et al. Int J Hematol.
 2013;98(1):24-33. © Japanese Society of Hematology (JSH)

-Ongoing research has found that patients living with ITP have elevated inflammatory markers, including1:
+Ongoing research has found that patients living with ITP have elevated inflammatory markers, including6:

 • TNF-α and IFN-γ